 Atopic dermatitis, also called eczema, is actually a very common skin condition, especially in infants and children.
-Some adults also have atopic dermatitis, but often the condition clears up as one gets older.
+Some adults also have this, but often the condition clears up as one gets older.
 This is not a serious skin condition, and it is very treatable.
 Here is what you need to know about atopic dermatitis and how it is treated.

 What Is Atopic Dermatitis?

 Atopic dermatitis is also known as eczema, and it is a skin condition that causes dry and very itchy skin.
 Often, the condition leads to open sores due to scratching because the itch can be nearly unbearable.
-The predisposition for atopic dermatitis is hereditary, although not everyone will have it even if it runs in the family.
+The predisposition for this is hereditary, although not everyone will have it even if it runs in the family.

 Symptoms of Atopic Dermatitis

-There are some basic symptoms of atopic dermatitis that are easily seen.
+There are some basic symptoms that are easily seen.
 Your doctor will be able to help you determine if your skin condition is atopic dermatitis and help you create an effective treatment plan.
 Eczema is characterized by dry, red, itchy skin that is not caused by an allergic reaction or other skin condition.
 There are usually no other symptoms.